Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

 To state the theorem, let us consider a set of students $S$ and course reserves criteria $A_1,...,A_I$ for some $I\geq 1$.
 The number of reserved seats corresponding to criterion $A_i$ equals $\mathfrak{r}_{A_i}\geq 0$.
 We denote the set of available course seats as $Y$ with $|Y|=q$ and assume $\sum_{i=1}^I\mathfrak{r}_{A_i}\leq q$.
 Each student could potentially satisfy multiple criteria.
 We consider a bipartite graph $(S,Y,E)$ where $E$ is the set of edges connecting student and seats.
 A student $s\in {\cal S}$ is connected to seat $y\in Y$ with an edge if student $s$ is eligible to take seat $y$.
 For example, if there are no course reserves, each student is connected with an edge to each seat ($q$ edges).
 If there is one course reservation criterion $A$, each $0$-student has $q-\mathfrak{r}_A$ edges, and each student who satisfies criterion $A$ has $q$ edges.

 For a subset of students $S'\subseteq S$, let $N(S')$ denote the set of seats in $Y$ that are connected to at least one student in $S$.
 We call these seats the neighbors of $S'$.
-A perfect matching is a matching between students and seats in which each student is assigned exactly one seat.
-We are now ready to state the theorem. \begin{theorem*}[Hall's Marriage Theorem] The necessary and sufficient condition for the existence of a perfect matching is that every subset $S'\subseteq S$ is connected to as many neighbors as the number of its elements
+A perfect matching is a matching between students and seats in which each student is assigned exactly one seat. \begin{theorem*}[Hall's Marriage Theorem] The necessary and sufficient condition for the existence of a perfect matching is that every subset $S'\subseteq S$ is connected to as many neighbors as the number of its elements

 \end{theorem*} It is not hard to see that the conditions of Hall's Marriage Theorem transform to the system of inequalities \eqref{eq:two-criteria} when there are only two criteria.
 To obtain the necessary and sufficient constraints in the general case, we need to consider only those inequalities where for a fixed set of seats $N(S')$ there is the maximum possible $|S'|$. \begin{itemize} \item The number of students who satisfy no criteria, that is, $0$-students